bluz71/bluz71.github.io/_posts/2019-05-09-brave-with-duckduckgo-an-alternative-to-chrome.md

 - Display the same results, for a given search, to **all** users

-The quality and relevance of search results for DuckDuckGo has greatly improved over the last few years, hence, it no longer feels like a compromise to use DuckDuckGo as compared to Google Search.
+The quality and relevance of search results from DuckDuckGo has greatly improved over the last few years, hence, it no longer feels like a compromise to use DuckDuckGo as compared to Google Search.